-Despite difficulties in conceptualizing and operationalizing mindfulness trait, most definitions emphasize the attentional component that incorporates a particular quality of attentional focus and mindful awareness of the internal and external experience of the present moment, and accepting orientation to experience in that whatever arises is acknowledged )Bishop et al., 2004; Chambers, Lo, & Allen, 2008; Hyland et al., 2015)
+Despite difficulties in conceptualizing and operationalizing trait mindfulness, most definitions emphasize the attentional component that incorporates a particular quality of attentional focus and mindful awareness of the internal and external experience of the present moment, and accepting orientation to experience in that whatever arises is acknowledged )Bishop et al., 2004; Chambers, Lo, & Allen, 2008; Hyland et al., 2015)

-Similarly, impulsivity trait encompasses several cognitive, emotional, and motor components and has been conceptualized in numerous ways (Whiteside & Lynam, 2001), reflecting its complex and multidimensional nature (Leshem & Glicksohn, 2007).
-One of the well-established definitions conceptualized impulsivity as a set of discrete subcomponents of cognitive functioning: acting on the spur of the moment (motor activation), not focusing on the task at hand (attention), and not planning and thinking carefully (lack of planning) (Patton et al., 1995).
+Similarly, trait impulsivity encompasses several cognitive, emotional, and motor components and has been conceptualized in numerous ways (Whiteside & Lynam, 2001), reflecting its complex and multidimensional nature (Leshem & Glicksohn, 2007).
+One of the well-established definitions conceptualizes impulsivity as a set of discrete subcomponents of cognitive functioning: acting on the spur of the moment (motor activation), not focusing on the task at hand (attention), and not planning and thinking carefully (lack of planning) (Patton et al., 1995).
 Another definition of impulsivity, coined by Dickman (1990, 2000), distinguishes between two types: dysfunctional and functional.
-Dysfunctional impulsivity is characterized by rapid information processing with little thought leading to negative outcomes, whereas functional impulsivity, refers to a fast information processing rate, with little thought leading to positive outcomes.
+Dysfunctional impulsivity is characterized by rapid information processing with little thought leading to negative outcomes, whereas functional impulsivity refers to a fast information processing rate with little thought leading to positive outcomes.
 That is, functional impulsivity is related to making quick and accurate decisions in risky situations or under certain reward conditions.

-To the best of our knowledge, there are no studies to date that have examined the relationship between mindfulness and these two types of impulsivity.
-It is possible, that mindfulness trait would be positively correlated with functional impulsivity due to the shared cognitive component of rapid processing of information in the "here and now" which may be beneficial for a person with high impulsivity level in certain situations (Claes, Vertommen, & Braspenning, 2000).
-For example, when the experimental task is very simple, the rapid responding of people with high impulsivity level, has little cost in errors (Dickman, 1985).
-When the time available for making a decision is extremely brief, people with high impulsivity level are actually more accurate than low impulsives (Dickman & Meyer, 1988).
-Thus, people who focus more on what is happening in the present moment, without the past or the future of immediate concern to them, can be characterized by mindfulness (Dane, 2011) or impulsivity (Evenden, 1999; Gassen et al., 2019), especially functional impulsivity.
-This is despite the fact that the mechanisms underlying this state of consciousness are completely different between the two traits (e.g., impulsivity, as opposed to mindfulness, is a mere focus on external events to the exclusion of internal processes, and low present-focused awareness)
+To the best of our knowledge, there are no studies to date that have examined the relationship between mindfulness and the two types of impulsivity described by Dickman.
+It is possible, that mindfulness is positively correlated with functional impulsivity due to the shared cognitive component of rapid processing of information in the "here and now" that may be beneficial for a person with a high level of impulsivity in certain situations (Claes, Vertommen, & Braspenning, 2000).
+For example, when an experimental task is very simple, the errors made by the rapid responding of people with high levels of impulsivity have little cost (Dickman, 1985).
+When the time available for making a decision is extremely brief, people with high impulsivity levels are actually more accurate than low impulsives (Dickman & Meyer, 1988).
+Thus, people who focus more on what is happening in the present moment, without the past or the future of immediate concern to them, can be characterized either in terms of mindfulness (Dane, 2011) or impulsivity (Evenden, 1999; Gassen et al., 2019), especially functional impulsivity.
+This is despite the fact that the mechanisms underlying this state of consciousness are completely different between the two traits (e.g., impulsivity, as opposed to mindfulness, is a mere focus on external events to the exclusion of internal processes, with low levels of present-focused awareness)

 Continuing this line of reasoning, both mindfulness and impulsivity emphasize orientation to the present, reflecting a person’s emphasis (or overemphasis) on “living in the here and now” (Murphy & MacKillop, 2012), however, they assume to be natural reciprocal.
-Although both measure how prone a person is to act on an arising impulse, as opposed to objectively experiencing it and not acting, they are opposites in that greater mindfulness putatively reflects a decreased likelihood of acting on an impulse, and greater impulsivity putatively reflects a greater likelihood of doing so (Murphy & MacKillop, 2012).
-It can be said that if impulsivity has been defined as a swift action without conscious planning or awareness and rapid emotional reactivity, mindfulness is the contrary.
+Although both relate to how prone a person is to acting on impulse, they are opposites in that greater mindfulness reflects a decreased likelihood of acting on an impulse, and greater impulsivity reflects a greater likelihood of doing so (Murphy & MacKillop, 2012).
+If impulsivity is defined as a swift action without conscious planning or awareness, and rapid emotional reactivity, mindfulness is the contrary.
 Specifically, mindfulness is often contrasted with behaving automatically and without awareness of one’s actions.
-In this regard, one aspect of mindfulness describes the non-judgmental present-focused awareness experienced in any given moment (Bishop et al., 2006; Lau et al., 2006; Tanay & Bernstein, 2013) whereas impulsivity is characterized by present-focused with little awareness and forethought.
+In this regard, one aspect of mindfulness describes the non-judgmental, present-focused awareness experienced in any given moment (Bishop et al., 2006; Lau et al., 2006; Tanay & Bernstein, 2013) whereas impulsivity is characterized by a present focus with little awareness and forethought.